BeanieODM/beanie/docs/tutorial/insert.md

 ## Insert a single document

-To insert a document into the database, you can call either `insert()` or `create()` on it, they are synonyms:
+To insert a document into the database, you can call either `insert()` or `create()` on it (they are synonyms):

 ```python
 await tonybar.insert()
 await marsbar.create()  # does exactly the same as insert()
 ```
-You can also call `save()`, which behaves the same for new documents, but will also update existing documents.
+You can also call `save()`, which behaves in the same manner for new documents, but will also update existing documents.
 See the [section on updating](updating-&-deleting.md) of this tutorial for more details.

-If you prefer you can also call the `insert_one` classmethod:
+If you prefer, you can also call the `insert_one` class method:

 ```python
 await Product.insert_one(tonybar)